Safe System Approach to Road Safety

 • The Safe System Approach (PIARC) - PIARC’s (World Safety Association) road safety manual, based on the Safe System Approach, allows countries worldwide to create transportation systems that are free of traffic deaths.

-• Safe System principles (National Road Safety Strategy, Austraila) - Australia’s National Road Safety Strategy, based on the Safe System Approach, provides the principles needed to create safer mobility for all.
+• Safe System Principles (National Road Safety Strategy, Austraila) - Australia’s National Road Safety Strategy, based on the Safe System Approach, provides the principles needed to create safer mobility for all.

 • Sustainable & Safe: A Vision and Guidance for Zero Road Deaths (WRI, GRSF) - The World Resources Institute and Global Road Safety Facility created this report to create the vision and guidance needed in order to achieve zero road deaths globally.